4GeeksAcademy/Albert_Derek_Scott-Mood-Journal/README.md

 ### Phase 2: Frontend Development

-- Initialize the React application with Tailwind CSS and Shadcn.
+- Initialize the React application.
 - Develop the UI components for the registration/login, journal, past journals, and analytics pages.
 - Implement state management for handling user sessions and journal data.
 - Connect the frontend to the backend via API calls.